gnustep/tools-windows-msvc/README.md

 #### Edit Project Properties

-1. Right click the project in Solution Explorer, and select Properties.
+1. Right-click the project in Solution Explorer and select "Properties".
-2. In "General" change "Platform Toolset" to LLVM (clang-cl).
+2. In "General" change "Platform Toolset" to "LLVM (clang-cl)".
 MSVC does not support compiling Objective-C source files.
 3. In "VC++ Directories" add the following for toolchain headers and libraries to be found:
     * Include Directories: `C:\GNUstep\$(LibrariesArchitecture)\$(Configuration)\include`
     * Library Directories: `C:\GNUstep\$(LibrariesArchitecture)\$(Configuration)\lib`